knaw-huc/ns/text.md

 ## LineMarker

-_Definition:_ A marker that precedes a line, for example an explicit line number in the text
+_Definition:_ A marker that precedes a line, for example an explicit line number in the text.
+Should be adjacent to the Line annotation itself.
 _URI:_ <https://ns.huc.knaw.nl/text/LineMarker>